hadityakumar/Chess_Engines/README.md

 1. Open the application in your browser.
 2. Select one of the modes (Random Chess, Stockfish Engine, ML Model) from the homepage.
 3. Play chess and see the best move suggested by the selected engine.

+## Deployment

+This project is deployed on Vercel.
+You can access it [here](https://chessengines.vercel.app/).

 ## Links